 All colleagues may not be of the same trait.
 You may find some workers with arrogant reflections.
 How to handle them?
 There are several tips to diplomatically work with arrogant co-workers in the office environment.
 It can negatively affect the morale of other team members when arrogant and bitter colleagues are present.

 As a worker, you have the right to work in a hostile environment.
 It is possible that your colleague is unaware of his arrogant behavior or how his behavior is affecting others in the workplace.
 There are ways to address and resolve the problem, including managing the situation.
-This article will be sharing useful tips to diplomatically work with arrogant co-workers professionally and maintain your own sanity in the process.
+This article will provide you with practical strategies to handle arrogant co-workers professionally and maintain your own sanity in the process.

 Tips to diplomatically work with arrogant co-workers

-Here are the tips to diplomatically work with arrogant co-workers in an office environment.
+Here are some tips to diplomatically work with arrogant co-workers in an office environment.

 Always carry a voice recorder with you.
 The arrogant narcissist can act like an angel in front of peer management.
 There is evidence of how you treat his or her other members of the team by recording his behavior.